carleenliu/carleenliu.github.io/record.md

 All people should have access to making music, regardless of gender, race, class, sexuality, or status.
 - **Artists make cities better.**
 Artists build bridges between communities, drive creative economies, and make their cities a more desirable place to live and work.
-- *Real functioning economy.*
+- **Real functioning economy.**
 This organizations operates as an entrepreneurial nonprofit within a largely commercial music industry, and invests philanthropic capital to make the industry function better.
-- *No heroes, no assholes.*
+- **No heroes, no assholes.**
 A collaborative music community thrives only in an environment of mutual trust and respect.

 ## Prototyping and Testing
 Given what artists' vision of what Boston's music scene could be and artists' goals and barriers, my team created a logic model for the organization.

-**Logic Model**
+### Logic Model
 <img src="assets/images/logicmodel.png" style="width: 800px;"/>

 We facilitated a discussion of research findings and tested program ideas with a diverse group of the organization's stakeholders, including Boston artists of color, hip hop artists, female artists, queer artists, music tech leaders, venue owners.

-**Proposed Program Mix**
+### Proposed Program Mix
 <img src="assets/images/Programmix2.png" style="width: 800px;"/>
 <br> *Bolded programs already exist.*

-The working prototype of service mix is one where there is 1) affordable recording and rehearsal space for all artists and 2) an artist accelerator program for artists who are focused on making music their career.
+The working prototype of the program mix is one where there is 1) affordable recording and rehearsal space for all artists and 2) an artist accelerator program to support artists who are focused on making music their career.